ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 ### Generating factory data partition

 To store factory data set into device's persistent storage the data from JSON file should be converted to its binary representation in CBOR format.
-To do that in the simplest way, use this python [script](../../scripts/tools/nrfconnect/nrfconnect_generate_partition.py).
+To do that, use this python [script](../../scripts/tools/nrfconnect/nrfconnect_generate_partition.py).

-To generate factory data partition using [python script](../../scripts/tools/nrfconnect/nrfconnect_generate_partition.py) use the following command pattern:
+To generate factory data partition using [python script](../../scripts/tools/nrfconnect/nrfconnect_generate_partition.py) navigate to the *connectedhomeip* root directory and use the following command pattern:

 ```
-$ python nrfconnect_generate_partition.py -i <path_to_JSON_file> -o <path_to_output> --offset <partition_address_in_memory> --size <partition_size>
+$ python scripts/tools/nrfconnect/nrfconnect_generate_partition.py -i <path_to_JSON_file> -o <path_to_output> --offset <partition_address_in_memory> --size <partition_size>
 ```
 In this command: